buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcConstraintResource/Entities/IfcConstraint.md

 ## Formal Propositions

 ### WR11
-The attribute UserDefinedGrade must be asserted when the value of the IfcConstraintGradeEnum is set to USERDEFINED.
+The attribute UserDefinedGrade must be asserted when the value of the ConstraintGrade is set to USERDEFINED.